#435: PyPI Security Transcript

 37:50 We handle over 80% of inbound reports in under 60 minutes.

-37:55 I go into the article about the whys and wherefores, the timeliness matters and the response time because the longer something is out there, the worse it can contagion to other folks.
+37:54 You know, I go into the article about like the whys and wherefores, the timeliness matters and the response time.

-38:19 Most of our researchers don't give us false positives.
+38:19 Most of our research researchers don't give us false positives.

 38:44 Which bear?